Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

-If you require a custom data or model device placement, you can deactivate :class:`~pytorch_lightning.lite.LightningLite` automatic placement by doing ``self.setup_dataloaders(..., move_to_device=False)`` for the data and ``self.setup(..., move_to_device=False)`` for the model.
+If you require a custom data or model device placement, you can deactivate :class:`~pytorch_lightning.lite.LightningLite` automatic device placement by doing ``self.setup_dataloaders(..., move_to_device=False)`` for the data and ``self.setup(..., move_to_device=False)`` for the model.
 Futhermore, you can access the current device from ``self.device`` or